 However, to be clear, azimuthal LWD signal can at times/depths reduce uncertainty and be "leaned-on" to make smarter steering bets regarding probable geologic structural realities.

 LWD tool-dependent "model-based geosteering" as a practical/non-academic geologic interpretation benefit is highly debatable.
 Too much of what the analyst can't know with certainty—or indeed is intended to be discerned—must be assumed, creating a major circular result.
 Non-uniqueness and non-practical complexity abounds and much regarding extremely pertinent parameter values such as true stratigraphic thicknesses, bed dip, and petrophysical properties at MD and at different radii of investigation, unfortunately, are unknown with insight-producing certainty.

-Full-field 3D models have value and purpose, but if such large-scale structural models were dependably 3D-accurate at horizontal wellbore drilling scale, you wouldn't be reading this page and there wouldn't be >20 geosteering software offerings.
-Drillers would very much rather just drill geometry and can do so well, but operators know the less-expensive "geo-blindfolded" approach does not maximize the economic value of fluid flows from horizontal wellbores.
+Geologic structure models have value and purpose but if they were dependably 3D-accurate at horizontal wellbore stratigraphic drilling scale—somewhere between core and vertical-wellbore—you wouldn't be reading this page and there wouldn't be >20 geosteering software offerings.
+Drillers would very much rather "just" drill geometry and can do so well, but operators know the less-expensive "geo-blindfolded" approach does not maximize the economic value of fluid flows from horizontal wellbores.
 Small-scale rock/wellbore understandings matter and the relevant $64000 questions cannot be answered or accurately predicted from large-scale models alone.